listman-io/docs/README.md

 <img style="display: block; margin: 0 auto;" src="https://user-images.githubusercontent.com/13550565/70385120-e6397b80-19c5-11ea-9291-36aebedfb3cd.png" alt="drawing" width="200"/>

-3. Click on Download the Listman.io and save id somewhere on your application server
+3. Click on **Download Listman.io App** button and save the archive somewhere on your application server

 Alternatively you could download the latest and all the previous versions of the Listman.io application using that [link](https://github.com/listman-io/docs/packages) from the Github.

 <img style="display: block; margin: 0 auto;" src="https://user-images.githubusercontent.com/13550565/70385126-01a48680-19c6-11ea-8859-b83cf2f5992a.png" alt="drawing" width="400"/>

-> **Note:** Even if the app is downloaded from the Github you still need to Sign In with your Microsoft account on [www.listman.io](https://www.listman.io) to obtain your free plan licence details.
+> **Note:** Even if the app is downloaded from the Github you still need to Sign In with your Microsoft account on [www.listman.io](https://www.listman.io) to obtain your free plan license details.

 Congratulations!
 Now you are ready to run and configure the Listman.io app.
 But first let's understand different Listman.io Plans.